RanjitPatil/Malicious-PDF-Analysis/README.md

 ![image](https://user-images.githubusercontent.com/43460691/208238820-669ea948-8466-41a4-a9ce-8c076ee15c66.png)

-## PDF file actions
+## PDF file Actions :

-**1. /OpenAction /AA -** the function of this element is to carry out an action for e.g. execute a script.
+**1. /OpenAction /AA -** The function of this element is to carry out an action for e.g. execute a script.

-**2. /JavaScript /JS -** link to the JavaScript that will run when the PDF is opened.
+**2. /JavaScript /JS -** Link to the JavaScript that will run when the PDF is opened.

-**3. /Names -** names of files that will likely be referred to by the PDF itself.
+**3. /Names -** Names of files that will likely be referred to by the PDF itself.

-**4. /EmbeddedFile -** shows the other files embedded within the PDF file itself e.g., scripts.
+**4. /EmbeddedFile -** Shows the other files embedded within the PDF file itself e.g., scripts.

 **5. /URI /SubmitForm -** Links to other URLs on the internet e.g., possible link to a 2nd stage payload/additional tools for malware to run.

 **6. /Launch -** Similar to OpenAction, can be used to run embedded scripts within the PDF file itself or run new additional files that have been downloaded by the PDF.

-## Actions of elements that describe how a PDF works
+## Actions of elements that describe how a PDF works :

 - **/OpenAction /AA -** This element's function is to carry out an action, such as running a script.